 “I personally respect her.
 This is a combat general, a woman who has had enough participation in hostilities and for this honor and praise should be given to her.
 But as a manager of this level, she, unfortunately, could not cope with the position of minister.
 These include contacts, connections with people’s deputies, with the committee,” people’s deputy, first deputy chairman of the Verkhovna Rada of Ukraine Committee on Social Policy and Protection of Veterans’ Rights, member of the Batkivshchyna faction, Mikhail Tsymbalyuk, tells Apostrophe.

 The ministry has failed to create an effective team.
-According to Apostrophe, currently about 30% of positions remain vacant.
+According to Apostrophe, about 30% of positions are currently vacant.
 And another characteristic indicator of effectiveness is the regular inability to use the funds allocated by the Ministry of Veterans.

 New challenges